Music Garlic Bulbs for Planting: Spacing, Depth and Care

 How many cloves are in a Music garlic bulb?

 Music garlic bulbs typically contain 4 to 6 large cloves, although some bulbs may produce slightly more under ideal growing conditions.
 Because the cloves are so large, they're easy to peel and are prized by home cooks and chefs alike.
-Planting the largest cloves each fall will generally produce the biggest bulbs at harvest.
+Planting larger sound cloves may support bulb development, but does not guarantee the largest bulbs at harvest.

 What does Music garlic taste like?